Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 .. code-block:: bash

-    $ docker exec -it myhttpd bash
+    $ docker exec -it myphp bash

 In Apache HTTPd, the way to replace the default homepage is creating our own ``index.html`` file within the folder ``/var/www/html``.
 For example, using the command below to create a HTML form in ``/var/www/html/index.html``: